ENGLISH/JAPANESE

 Detail of the foot motion while walking

-* Foot mechanism capable of imitating human arch structure (2009)
+■ Foot mechanism mimicking human arch structure (2009)

 Foot with human-like arch structure